Department Processes Overview

 All submissions will be date and time stamped as verification that they were (or were not) received prior to the appointed date and time.

 Solicitation submissions are given to WCSD in confidence and shall not be revealed to any other vendor or unauthorized person before the appointed time and date of closure.
 At that time, prices and terms become part of the public record and are available to any person or business wishing to know them.

 Lowest Responsive & Responsible Bidder

 All responsive (valid) and responsible solicitation submissions shall be considered for solicitation award.
 WCSD may take into consideration delivery, terms and conditions, discounts and conformity with the specifications when evaluating submissions to be considered "responsive."

 WCSD may reject any and all solicitation submissions and/or waive any informality or irregularity in any submission.
 In all instances when sought, the decision rendered by the Board of Trustees shall be final.

 Solicitation openings are public and may be attended by anyone, including those who may not have a direct interest in the solicitation.
 Following a recommendation of award, solicitations are available for inspection by any interested party, as long as Washoe County School District personnel are available as witness.

 Any unsuccessful respondent may appeal a pending solicitation award prior to award by the Chief Financial Officer or Board of Trustees.
-Appellant shall submit a written appeal to the Director of Procurement & Contracts no later than six (6) days after the date of the recommendation of award notice.
+Appellant shall submit a written appeal to the Director of Procurement & Contracts no later than five (5) business days after the date of the Recommendation of Award notice.